21 Savage: Feuds

 In early 2020, a feud between 21 Savage and American producer Young Chop arose after Chop insulted 21 Savage on an Instagram livestream.
 On April 6, while reportedly taking an Uber in 21 Savage's neighborhood in an attempt to find where he lived, Chop stated that an unknown gunman fired at his car, but he was not injured.
 No other sources have confirmed whether or not this story is true and no gunshots were captured on the video in which he made the accusation.

 Legal issues

 21 Savage was convicted of felony drug charges in October 2014 in Fulton County, Georgia.

 Controversy arose after 21 Savage pulled out a firearm during a pool party on June 10, 2018.
-21 Savage had been given the firearm by a friend after seeing an opposing crew member also pull out a pistol.
+21 Savage had been given the firearm by a friend after seeing an opposing crew member pull out a pistol.

 On February 15, 2019, 21 Savage turned himself in to authorities and was booked into a south Georgia jail in response to a warrant for his arrest for felony theft by deception.
 This dispute surrounds a gig arranged in 2016 for which the rapper allegedly accepted a payment of $17,000 to appear at a concert, but did not appear and did not give back the money.
 He was released on his own recognizance, pending a court hearing on a later date to resolve the charge.